numbas/editor/docs/exam/diagnostic.rst

     The name of the topic that the current question belongs to.

+    This variable has the value ``nothing`` when the exam is initialised, so don't assume it is always a string.

 .. data:: current_question

     A :data:`dict` object representing the current question.